ankschoubey/old-blog/_posts/2022-10-20-increase-collaboration-for-developers.md

 - AgileOps

 # Embrace a cycle of continuous code review

 Have a continuous humanised code review cycle

 - Code review should be a continuous cycle
 - Code review should be humanised

 # If you see an error.
-Report it to the right person/place/raise ticket right away.
+Report it to the right person/place/raise ticket right away

 Who ever you want to increase collaboration with should be on speed-dial or pinned.